Software Help

 Step 5: Verify the Totals

 After import, check that the balances match what the exchange actually shows, and confirm there are no new $0 cost basis warnings.
 If balances are off, the export was probably incomplete, so re-export the full range.
+New basis errors?
+Follow our guide on fixing wrong Koinly cost basis.

 Fixing Common CSV Import Errors